 We cannot be certain that we will be able to identify suitable indirect sales channel partners.
 To the extent we do identify such partners, we will need to negotiate the terms of a commercial agreement with them under which the partner would distribute The DevSecOps Platform.
 We cannot be certain that we will be able to negotiate commercially-attractive terms with any channel partner, if at all.
-In addition, all channel partners must be trained to distribute The DevSecOps Platform.
+In addition, all channel partners must be trained to distribute The DevSecOps Platform and must allocate appropriately skilled resources to the customers.
 In order to develop and expand our distribution channel, we must develop and improve our processes for channel partner introduction and training.
 If we do not succeed in identifying suitable indirect sales channel partners, our business, operating results, and financial condition may be adversely affected.